Generalization Bounds and Representation Learning for Estimation of Potential Outcomes and Causal Effects: Estimation

 Under Assumptions \ref{asmp:ignorability} (ignorability) and \ref{asmp:overlap} (overlap), for balancing weights $w_i = p(T=t_i)/p(T=t_i \mid X=x_i)$, objective \eqref{eq:emp_loss} reduces to inverse propensity-weighted regression in the limit of infinite samples~\citep{freedman2008weighting}.
 In the finite-sample regime, the IPM does not vanish even if $p_0 = p_1$, because of sample variance.

-As pointed out previously, the objective remains an upper bound on the CATE risk for other weights.
-Thus, in addition to learning representations and hypotheses, we may consider learning the sample weights $w$ jointly, controlling the variance introduced by non-uniform weights by regularizing the norm of $w$~\citet{johansson2018learning}.
-With $\beta=(\alpha, \lambda_h, \lambda_w)$ a set of hyperparameters,
+As pointed out previously, the results of Theorems~\ref{thm:main}--\ref{thm:main_rep} remain upper bounds on the CATE risk for weights other than the inverse propensity score.
+In fact, as shown by \citet{hirano2003efficient}, weighting using the true propensity score does not always lead to the most efficient estimation.
+Thus, in addition to learning representations and hypotheses, we may consider learning the sample weights $w$ jointly, controlling the variance introduced by non-uniform weights by regularizing the norm of $w$~\citep{johansson2018learning}.
+With $\beta=(\alpha, \lambda_h, \lambda_w)$ a set of hyperparameters, we consider the following objective, { \everymath={\displaystyle}